 When an engine idles, fuel economy drops to zero.
 Most light-duty and medium-duty work truck engines burn between 0.6 and 1.2 gallons of fuel per hour when idling.
 Reducing idling can significantly reduce wasted fuel — and with fuel prices ringing in at around $6 per gallon, the associated savings can add up quickly.

 That’s not all idle reduction efforts do.
-Reducing idling also minimizes vehicle wear and tear, extends the vehicle’s life, and reduces total cost of ownership (TCO).
+Reducing idling also minimizes vehicle wear and tear, extends the vehicle’s life, and reduces the total cost of ownership (TCO).
 So putting new idle reduction tactics in place can have the ripple effects fleets need in the current economy.

 Check out these tips that can help fleets make the most of the latest technology to whittle down idling more than ever before, even for assets that require idling: